sassbookai/api-docs/summarizer/apidoc.md

     This is the desired size/length of summary when the `target` is specified as `percent`.
 Note that the actual length as a percentage of original text could differ considerably depending on the original text and method of summarization.

+    See notes at the bottom of this page for more information about this.

 * **Success Response:**